rdsea/bigdataplatforms/tutorials/servicediscovery/README.md

 >You can also use ZooKeeper and etcd to study.
 But then you need to adapt the code for them

 ## Practices

 > change the code to fix it into your setting, especially, we have some specific paths/urls in the code

 ### Running consul

 * Make sure that you have consul installed in your machine.
 * using consul-server.sh to run a consul server for testing
 ```
-$sh consul-server.sh aaltocs aaltosea /tmp/consul 0.0.0.0
+$bash consul-server.sh aaltocs aaltosea /tmp/consul 0.0.0.0
 ```
 Meaning that we run a consul server with:
 * -datacenter=aaltocs: to indicate the data center
 * -node=aaltosea: to indicate the name of the agent
 * -data-dir=/tmp/consul: to indicate the place where the data is stored
-* -bind=0.0.0.0: to indicate the network interface for the internal cluster communication You should see consul running
+* -bind=0.0.0.0: to indicate the network interface for the internal cluster communication

+You should see consul running: for example check http://localhost:8500/

 ### Run some services